 You were a rebel from the beginning and could not have been any other way.
 You got your survival instincts from your grandparents, who were from County Down, Ireland.

 Invite a seanchaí into your home . . . you will be glad that you did.
 With Jim Hawkins new CD, My Own Native Land: Stories and Songs of Ireland, that has never been easier.
-Hawkins’ debut album will carry you across the miles, over the waters and…Continue
+Hawkins’ debut album will carry you across the miles, over the waters and back in time.

 Added by Bit Devine on March 21, 2016 at 2:30pm — No Comments

 After more years than I care to count, Kieran has resurfaced.
-The last time I saw him, it was raining; it was one of those gray Galway days on New Castle Road, and I’d sleuthed Kieran out, after…Continue
+The last time I saw him, it was raining; it was one of those gray Galway days on New Castle Road, and I’d sleuthed Kieran out, after swearing to Adrian I’d never tell who had told me where I…Continue

 'The Fenian' is an epic production currently in the making, and we're excited to be able to share our story with you all, on The Wild Geese.

-I read a nice article this Sunday in The New York Times Travel Section about a young man’s…Continue
+I read a nice article this Sunday in The New York Times Travel Section about a young man’s growing interest in military history and how it influenced his…Continue

 A unique blend of traditional Irish, Scottish, English & Americana music